muratk5n/thirdwave/en/index.md

 ---

-That equals a radius of abt 90 meters, a big area.
+That equals a radius of abt 90 meters.
 Reports suggest a red mushroom cloud was visible after one explosion.

 AOAV: "According to Russian claims, the blast [area] from a single [FAB-500] warhead is 25,000 square metres"